top of page

 15. Guedj et al. Prenatal treatment of Down syndrome: a reality?
 Curr Opin Obstet Gynecol.
 2014 Apr;26(2):92-103.

-16. King K. et al. Thyroid dysfunction in children with Down syndrome: a literature review.
+16. King K et al. Thyroid dysfunction in children with Down syndrome: a literature review.
 Ir J Med Sci.
 2014 Mar;183(1):1-6.

-18. McCarron M. et al. A prospective 20-year longitudinal follow-up of dementia in persons with Down syndrome.
+18. McCarron M et al. A prospective 20-year longitudinal follow-up of dementia in persons with Down syndrome.
 J Intellect Disabil Res.
 2017 Sep;61(9):843-852.

 19. Fortea et al., Clinical and biomarker changes of Alzheimer's disease in adults with Down syndrome: a cross-sectional study, Lancet.
 2020 Jun 27; 395(10242): 1988–1997.

 20. Franceschi et al. Accelerated bio-cognitive aging in Down syndrome: State of the art and possible deceleration strategies.
-Aging Cell.
+Aging cells.
 2019 Jun;18(3):e12903.

 21. Lott.
 Neurological phenotypes for Down syndrome across the life span.
 Prog Brain Res.
 2012;197:101-21.